danny-englander/libsass-experiments/README.md

-#Retro Films and Color Palettes
+#Retro Photos & Color Palettes

-###An experimental project with LibSass that pays homage to classic films, design, and colors
+##A project made with LibSass that experiments with color, design, and photography in the context of Sass, Grunt, Bourbon, and Neat

 This is an experimental project to explore LIbSass, Grunt, Node NPMs, Bourbon, Neat, and more.
 The reason I started to play around with this is that I want to learn new things and my current Ruby Sass / Compass / Susy setup is getting long in the tooth.
 Compile times are getting abysmal with large projects.